Common Ford Ranger problems and how to fix them

 The solution

 The solution is rather simple, depending on how excited you want to get.
 The easiest step is not putting a big lift in any 4X4 with independent suspension.
-By sticking to a typical 50mm lift you won’t have any issues.
+By sticking to a typical 50mm lift, you won’t have any issues.
 The second option, if you have to have a big lift, is fitting a diff drop.
 Lowering the diff centre has the same effect as not lifting the suspension resulting in less CV angle.
-The final solution and the one people don’t want to hear, is when you break a CV in a Ranger, it has to be replaced with a genuine offering.
-We’ve tested most of the aftermarket CV joints on the market and not a single one has held up as well as a genuine one.
-Although at 4x the price, the factory ones should be better…
+The final solution, and the one people don’t want to hear, is that when you break a CV in a Ranger, it has to be replaced with a genuine offering.
+We’ve tested most of the aftermarket CV joints on the market, and not a single one has held up as well as a genuine one.
+Although at 4x the price, the factory ones should be better.

 You’ve just installed your shiny new lift kit.
 There’s miles of room for your bling new wheels and tyres and you’re keen as beans to hit the tracks and find out if those trick new remote reservoir shock absorbers really do ride as well as the slick-haired salesman said.
-The problem is, as soon as you back out onto the street you notice a horrible vibration coming through the floorplan right into your seat.
+The problem is, as soon as you back out onto the street, you notice a horrible vibration coming through the floorplan right into your seat.
 The faster you go, the worse it gets.
-The Ford Ranger problem is more often than not due to the centre bearing in the rear driveshaft.
-The Rangers have the longest wheelbase in their class and as a result, have a two-piece driveshaft.
+This Ford Ranger problem is more often than not due to the centre bearing in the rear driveshaft.
+The Rangers have the longest wheelbase in their class and, as a result, have a two-piece driveshaft.
 In the middle is a component known as a centre bearing.
-Put them on too big an angle though and they’ll vibrate all to hell.
+Put them on too big an angle, though, and they’ll vibrate all to hell.

 The solution

-We’re not sure if it was intentional or not but this might be the most common problem with the easiest fix.
+We’re not sure if it was intentional or not, but this might be the most common problem with the easiest fix.
 Picture the centre bearing like a doughnut.
 The driveshaft goes through the middle and has a tab on either side to mount it.
-Now those tabs are actually off-centre by around 20mm.
+Now, those tabs are off-centre by around 20mm.
 Un-bolt the two mounting bolts.
-Spin the centre 180 degrees, and the centre bearing will drop by around 40mm putting the driveshaft on a significantly less angle.
-There are kits you can buy with spacer plates and new bolts but we’re not entirely sure why they exist when the fix is free.
+Spin the centre 180 degrees, and the centre bearing will drop by around 40mm, putting the driveshaft at a significantly lower angle.
+There are kits you can buy with spacer plates and new bolts, but we’re not entirely sure why they exist when the fix is free.

 PX3 Rangers are distinguishable from PX2 Rangers by their inclusion of daytime running lights, a relocated radar cruise control panel, and a revamped front grille without the dip down into the front bar.
 They’re also not sporting any bump stops in the front suspension.
 As part of moving things in line with international models, the PX3 Ranger’s got a tweaked front suspension that saw the previous stand-alone rubber bump stop and beefy chassis brace removed In their place, internal bump stops in the struts were added.
 The problem is, on hard bottom outs the full force of the Ford Ranger’s weight no longer goes directly through the chassis, it goes through the strut potentially bending it in the process.